base-buzz/main/cursor_rules.md

 2.  **Tool Preference:** Prioritize using the available tools (MCP, terminal commands, file system access) over asking the user for information that can be obtained through these tools.
 3.  **Contextual Awareness:** Maintain awareness of the current task, recent changes, and potential implications.
 If unsure, use tools to gather more context (e.g., read relevant files, check logs).
 4.  **Authentication Context:** When tasks involve user authentication, session management, or access control, **refer to the `AUTHENTICATION.md` document in the project root** to understand the established flow, key files, and best practices before asking the user or making assumptions.
+5.  **Database Context:** When tasks involve database interactions (reads, writes, migrations), **refer to the `DATABASE_SCHEMA.md` document in the project root** for an overview of key tables and relationships.
-5.  **Iterative Debugging:** Follow a logical debugging flow.
+6.  **Iterative Debugging:** Follow a logical debugging flow.
 If a fix is attempted, verify its effectiveness using appropriate tools (browser logs, UI checks via screenshot/description, database checks).

 ## Specific Tool Usage Guidelines